 Whether the verdicts were unreasonable

 McKenzie claimed that it was not reasonably open for the jury to convict him because but it was not open to a jury to conclude beyond reasonable doubt that he knew that Ms Li had not incurred expenses (if, in fact, that had been proven).
-However, Morrison JA rejected this submission, noting among other things that McKenzie was given divergent amounts claimed by Pisale, only dealt with Pisale and exchanges subsequently entered into with Pisale revealed an intend to scare the complainant.
+However, Morrison JA rejected this submission, noting among other things that McKenzie was given divergent amounts claimed by Pisasale, only dealt with Pisasale and exchanges subsequently entered into with Pisasale revealed an intent to scare the complainant.
 These matters entitled the jury to be satisfied of the absence of reasonable cause and the true nature of what was intended when the letter of demand was sent.

 Consequently, the appeals were dismissed.